Daksh/couchapp-port/port.md

 ![generate](http://people.sugarlabs.org/ignacio/generate.png)

-The folder test2 ~~(appname)~~ will be created.
+The folder `test2 ~~(appname)~~` will be created.

-After you run it you will need to edit the file `.couchapprc`, you need to edit this file in order to add the server path:
+After you run it, you will need to edit the file `.couchapprc` in order to add the server path.

-This should be the content, where _db_ is the server path, in this case it is _http://127.0.0.1:5985_ and _myapp_ is the database where I want to insert the app
+The file should be like the one shown below.
+In this file, `db` is the server path, in my case it is `http://127.0.0.1:5985`, followed by `myapp`.
+Where `myapp` is the database where I want to insert the app.

 ```
 {